nuriel77/iri-playbook/docs/post-installation.rst

 Post Installation
 *****************

 At time of writing, the database is quite large (10GB+).
 In order to help your node catch up to speed it is recommended to download a fully synced database copy.
-Please refer to ref:`getFullySyncedDB` on how to get this done.
+Please refer to :ref:`getFullySyncedDB` on how to get this done.

 We can run a few checks to verify everything is running as expected.